dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-google-cloud-functions.md

 1. Sign in to your GCP account and enable the Cloud Functions API.
 2. To set up the environment, you can follow these steps:
     - Create an empty repo in Cloud Source Repositories.
-      (Cloud Source repository is a service in GCP for hosting repositories from different platforms).

     - After making the repo, click Edit repo to open it in a "Shell Editor".
     - You can also skip creating the repo and use the shell editor directly, depending on your requirements.
-3. In this guide, we'll demonstrate the `dlt` [Notion verified source](https://dlthub.com/docs/dlt-ecosystem/verified-sources/notion).
+3. In this guide, we'll be setting up the `dlt` [Notion verified source](https://dlthub.com/docs/dlt-ecosystem/verified-sources/notion).
 However, you can use any verified source or create a custom one to suit your needs.
 4. In the shell editor
     - Run the following command to initialise the verified source with Notion and create a pipeline with BigQuery as the target.